RahulRai02/Spotify-Clone/README.md

 Technology used : HTML, CSS, Javascript

-To run the clone, just open the file in any IDE and run it on live server.
+  To run the clone, just open the Repo in any IDE and run it on live server.

 Thank you